mariovagomarzal/dotbot-brew/README.md

         stderr: true
         forece-intel: false
   ```
-- As a gloval option for every directive of the specified type.
+- As a global option for every directive of the specified type.
 For
   example:

   ```yaml